matoous/dzxcz/content/posts/2021_07/index.md

 It all went downhill when I came to Dresden.
 The wind started blowing into my face with force that slowed me down to 20 km/h which felt like a snail speed.
-The weather was scorching and last drop of isotonic drink went down my throat before I even left the Berlin sub-urbs.
+The weather was scorching and last drop of isotonic drink went down my throat before I even left the Berlin suburbs.

 I managed to climb the two climbs parting me from the German-Czech border before I puked.
 From there, long descent followed into Usti nad Labem, our frequent stop for short